mateuszdorobek/python3.info/basics/files/write.rst

 *  Each line must add a separator at the end.

 >>> FILE = r'/tmp/myfile.txt'
->>> DATA = ['We choose to go to the Moon.',
+>>> DATA = [
 ...
+'We choose to go to the Moon.',
+...
 'We choose to go to the Moon in this decade and do the other things.', ...
-'Not because they are easy, but because they are hard.']
+'Not because they are easy, but because they are hard.', ... ]
 >>>
 >>> result = '\n'.join(DATA)
 >>>